ToniMoringa/favorite-places/README.md

-# Illustration-portfolio
+# Visited places
- A simple illustratin portfolio  website made with html and css
+ A travel journal  website made with html and css about the places I've visited.